 Create Learning Areas to Foster Focus

-Children behave differently depending on where they are, so creating areas that are made for learning will help them stay focused.
+Children behave differently depending on where they are.
+For example, they usually associate their playroom with playtime, and some connect the living room with watching TV.
+Creating areas that are made for learning will help them stay focused.
 When doing any type of learning that involves writing, there should be a quiet area that has a table and a chair.